Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 Invest like Barbara Corcoran

 Corcoran’s street smarts, emotional intelligence, and risk tolerance are key to her success.
-Now a wealthy TV personality, growing up in poverty taught her to value her potential and to have the willingness to prove herself.
+Now a wealthy TV personality, growing up in poverty taught her to value potential along with a willingness to prove oneself.

 Chart tracking the Case-Shiller U.S. Home Price Index from Sept.
 2017 to Sept.
 2022.